BeyzaNurKeskinn/Trinity-Password_Manager/README.md

 ## Trinity Password Manager

 To see the project live: https://trinity-password-manager.onrender.com
+In case of any issues, photos of the project are below.

 Trinity Password Manager is a modern web application designed to securely store, categorize, and manage user passwords.
 With a user-friendly interface and robust security features, it provides a comprehensive solution for both individual users and administrators.